mkelcb/nnfm/README.md

 **Input:**
 - fasta sequences, converted into binary representation
 - optional auxilliary data
-- hg19 coordinate
-- posterior probability for each SNP per trait
+- labels: chromosome, RSid, hg19 coordinates, A1,A2,... posterior probabilities for each trait

 **Output:**
 - Posterior probabilities of a each SNP being causal per trait